-9TH BATTALION
+9TH AUSTRALIAN INFANTRY BATTALION

-IN AUSTRALIA DURING WW2
+IN AUSTRALIA DURING WWII

 Brigadier John Field was urgently returned from the Middle East in early 1942 to take charge of the 7th Militia Brigade to prepare them to defend north Queensland against a possible Japanese invasion.

-Brigadier Field then chose Rollingstone just 50kms north of Townsville as the most likely spot for the defence against a Japanese landing.
-The 7th Brigade moved to Rollingstone on 15 May 1942 and dug in their defensive positions along the coast at Rollingstone.
 They also prepared a number of fallback defensive lines in case they had to retreat towards Townsville.
 If this were to eventuate, they would be supported by the 11th Brigade and the 29th Brigade.
 Infantry training was only held two days per week with the rest of the time being devoted to digging in their defensive positions.
+While they were in their defensive positions the Japanese made a number of air raids on Townsville.

 Brigadier Field noted the following in his diary:-